antoinechalifour/memento/README.md

 ## Cache location

-By default, memento caches the responses in memory, which means that these responses will be lost when memento restarts.

-If you wish to persist responses, you can configure the `cache-location` in the configuration file to `file`.
-By doing so, memento will create a `.memento-cache` directory in the current directory where each response will be mapped to a directory containing:
+By default, memento will create a `.memento-cache` directory in the current directory where each response will be mapped to a directory containing:

 - `metadata.json` - A file containing information about the request and the response.
 - `body.{json,xml,txt}` - The response content.
 The extension depends on the response `content-type` header.
 You may edit this file to edit the response.

+You may override this directory by providing a `cache-directory` in the configuration file. this may be useful for storing environment dependent responses.

 ## Contributing